aws-solutions-library-samples/guidance-for-ultra-low-latency-machine-learning-feature-stores-on-aws/README.md

 ./deploy.sh
 ```

-You should see outputs in the cloudformation stack
+You should see output in `Outputs` tab in the cloudformation stack.
+Please use them below.

 Next we create a mapping from the Redshift cluster to the external catalog
 ```